base/base/docs/specs/experimental/gov-delegation.md

 |----------|----------------------------------------------|
 | Address  | `0x4200000000000000000000000000000000000043` |

-The `Alligator` contract implements advanced delegation for the [`GovernanceToken`](gov-token.md).
+The `GovernanceDelegation` contract implements advanced delegation for the [`GovernanceToken`](gov-token.md).
 Advanced delegation allows for partial and relative delegations of voting power.

-The `Alligator` contract migrates the delegation state from the `GovernanceToken` to itself through a hook-based approach.
-Specifically, the `GovernanceToken` calls the `Alligator` contract's `afterTokenTransfer` function after a token transfer.
-This enables the `Alligator` contract to consume the hook and update its delegation and checkpoint mappings accordingly.
-If either address involved in the transfer (`_from_` or `_to`) has not been migrated to the `Alligator` contract, the contract copies the address' checkpoint data from the `GovernanceToken` to its own state.
+The `GovernanceDelegation` contract migrates the delegation state from the `GovernanceToken` to itself through a hook-based approach.
+Specifically, the `GovernanceToken` calls the `GovernanceDelegation` contract's `afterTokenTransfer` function after a token transfer.
+This enables the `GovernanceDelegation` contract to consume the hook and update its delegation and checkpoint mappings accordingly.
+If either address involved in the transfer (`_from_` or `_to`) has not been migrated to the `GovernanceDelegation` contract, the contract copies the address' checkpoint data from the `GovernanceToken` to its own state.

 ## Interface